serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 ## Serverless adoption and architecture in large-scale organizations

+The talks in this category had three main types:

+### 1. Serverless as the basis for rapid development

+Developers looking to minimize time to value will automatically gravitate toward serverless.

 Leslie Pajuelo from Walmart just ran a POC in which she rebuilt their high performance orchestration layer.
 It's a use case we hear about all the time—a developer goes, "we want to try this serverless thing," and they build it out with a 1 or 2 person team.
 It does so well that the organization then moves to expand usage.

+### 2. Testing, debugging and monitoring of production serverless apps

+This has been an undercurrent of serverless adoption discussions for a long time, and it's been dominating the table discussions here.
+Every presentation starts to touch on the ways teams at Verizon, CapitalOne and Nordstrom are handling all of their operations with a smattering of tool sets.

+We'd be remiss if we didn't mention that this is something we've been passionate about here at Serverless, Inc, and as such we [just launched a new Serverless Platform Beta](https://serverless.com/blog/serverless-platform-beta-helps-teams-operationalize-development/) to help teams operationalize serverless across their entire organization.

+### 3. Structured models and practices to design and analyze Serverless architecture

 Rob Gruhl from Nordstrom talked about the best ways to scale serverless: